MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/elements.rst

 RBend
 """""

-The ``rbend`` element is a rectangular bending magnet with a straight reference system as shown in :numref:`fig-gen-rbend`, and defines or overrides the following attributes:
+The ``rbend`` element is a rectangular bending magnet with a straight reference system as shown in :numref:`figrbend`, and defines or overrides the following attributes:

 **k0**
 	A ``number`` specifying the dipolar strength of the element [:math:`\mathrm{m}^{-1}`].